Test PHP applications

 The topics in this part provide guidelines in PHP-specific unit testing procedures.
-For general information on testing in IntelliJ IDEA, see the section Performing Tests.
+For general information on testing in IntelliJ IDEA, see the section Run tests.

-IntelliJ IDEA supports unit testing of PHP applications through integration with the PHPUnit tool.
+IntelliJ IDEA supports unit testing of PHP applications through integration with the PHPUnit testing framework.

 Generally, IntelliJ IDEA runs and debugs PHPUnit tests same way as other applications, by running the run/debug configurations you have created.
 When doing so, it passes the specified test class, file, or directory to the test runner.
 You can run unit testing locally and remotely depending on the chosen run configuration.

-- Debug unit tests by setting breakpoints where necessary and clicking Debug .
-For details, see PHP Debugging Session.
+Debug unit tests by setting breakpoints where necessary and clicking Debug .
+For more information, refer to PHP debugging session.